sangtvo/Customer-Churn-Analysis/README.md

 Logistic Regression
 ---
+(Binary) logistic regression is a common classification algorithm when the categorical response have only two possible outcomes, in this case, churn or no churn.
+This involves regressing the predictor variables on a binary outcome using a binomial link function.

-The data frame is split 70% training and 30% testing data.
+First, the data frame is split 70% training and 30% testing data.
 ```r
 set.seed(123)
 train_test_data <- createDataPartition(cdf$Churn,p=0.7,list=FALSE)